QuaternionPi/Pedestrian-Trip-Planner/README.md

   ```

 Note: The first run of the program will store approximately 230 MB of cache in the project directory to enhance performance.

+## Expected Outputs

+When you run the Pedestrian Trip Planner, you can expect the following outputs based on your provided inputs:

+- **Terminal Feedback**: The application will provide feedback throughout the execution process, offering status updates, error messages, and warnings in a clear, user-friendly manner.

+- **Route Visualization**: If the route calculation is successful, you will see a visual map representation of the planned route.
+This visualization helps in understanding the path layout and the interaction with various geographic features.

+- **GPX File**: The application will generate a GPX file suitable for use in GPS devices.
+This file contains the planned route and is ready for navigation purposes.
+We recommend visualizing GPX files with [GPX Studio](https://gpx.studio/).

+- **Caching Messages**: The application will notify you about the caching of data during the first run of the program, essential for optimizing performance.

 ## Developers